oresat/oresat-structure/README.md

 [Join the chat at https://pdxaerospace.slack.com/messages/CG1QEGQDN](https://pdxaerospace.slack.com/messages/CG1QEGQDN)
 Mechanical structure for [OreSat](http://www.oresat.org)

 This repo contains the top-level assembly of OreSat and the trivial subassemblies.
 If you'd like to contribute, drop in on [Jitsi][jitsi] (Fridays at 2 PM and Sundays at 10 AM, Pacific Time), [read the issues][issues], and/or read the [contributions guide.][contrib]

+# Please read our notes on [using Git Bash for Structure](https://github.com/oresat/oresat-structure/blob/master/GitBashNotes.md) before you start!

 ## Tips